eightHundreds/obsidian-dida-sync/README.EN.md

 Configuration in the front matter of the note

 - ticktick: Whether to enable TickTick synchronization for this note
-  - projectId: Project ID, filter out the content under the specified list, projectId needs to be obtained from the web version of TickTick
+  - projectId: Project ID, get the content under the specified list, projectId needs to be obtained from the web version of TickTick
   ![](./docs/ticktick.jpg)
-  - tags: Filter out content containing specified tags, array type
+  - tags: get content containing specified tags, array type
   - startDate: Synchronize content from which day to now.
 The default is six months ago.
   - taskId: task id sync specified task
     ![](./docs/task-ticktick.jpg)